Output Order of Bands |

 The following table describes the bands and their output order:

 The Child band is not specified in the preceding table.
 This band is always printed immediately after the band it follows when placed on a page.
-Note: Components placed directly on the page (i.e. not on any band) are printed first, followed by the bands.
-In a report it is possible to use as many bands of one type as you wish.
-For example, you can use two Header bands.

 If there is more than one band of one type then they will be output in the order of their position on a page.
 In other words the band furthest up the page will be printed first followed by the other bands of the same type.
 This is also true with cross-bands except that the band on the left will be printed first.